 If emissions reductions of, say, 80% were to be delivered, it is clear that much more money would be required.
-At £135,000 per property, the cost would run to £4 trillion. tions would be achieved as the market developed, Kelly speculates that this might fall to £2 trillion, or around £70,000 per home.
+At £135,000 per property, the cost would run to £4 trillion.
+Assuming that cost reductions would be achieved as the market developed, Kelly speculates that this might fall to £2 trillion, or around £70,000 per home.

+If emissions reductions of, say, 80% were to be delivered, it is clear that much more money would be required.
+At £135,000 per property, the cost would run to £4 trillion.
 When Kelly explained his findings in the aftermath of the publication of the CCC Net Zero report, Lord Deben was fiercely critical, telling the House of Lords: